Held by the Filson Historical Society

 Scope and Content Note

-The collection consists of records from 1938-2010 of Louisville’s Jewish Family and Vocational Service (JFVS) and its forerunners.
+The collection consists of records of Louisville’s Jewish Family and Vocational Service (JFVS) and its forerunners.
 The JFVS was formed by the 1978 merger between the Jewish Social Service Agency (JSSA) and the Jewish Vocational Service (JVS).
-Included are board records, statistical and financial reports, histories, newspaper clippings, program materials, and publications.
+Included are board minutes, statistical and financial reports, histories, newspaper clippings, program materials, and publications.

 Jewish Family and Vocational Service photograph collection (019PC42).

 Jewish Family and Vocational Service (JFVS) grew out of Jewish agencies established in Louisville in the first half of the twentieth century.
 In 1908, local Jewish leaders and organizations formed the Federation of Jewish Charities to assist Eastern European Jewish immigrants who settled in Louisville.
-The Federation also provided support to Jewish Hospital, a Jewish children’s home, and educational institutions.
 Its name changed to the Jewish Welfare Federation (JWF) in 1918 and became the Jewish Social Service Agency in 1951.

 In 1978, the JSSA and the JVS joined to create the Jewish Family and Vocational Service and moved to the newly opened Shalom Tower on Dutchmans Lane, next door to the Jewish Community Center.
 The organization has provided educational, testing, career, counseling, and family services, helped to resettle refugees, and sponsored programs for older adults.
 The Louis & Lee Roth Family Center opened in 2000, providing more spacious facilities for JFVS and its programs.
 In 2008, the organization’s name was changed to Jewish Family and Career Services.